 The SB 823 Subcommittee is currently in the process of selecting a co-chair for its SB 823 Subcommittee.
 A memo has been sent out to suitable candidates for the position and will be interviewed by the Subcommittee Chair prior to final approval of the position by the subcommittee.

 Meetings

-The SB 823 Subcommittee met on April 17, 2023, and on April 22, 2024, to discuss the Imperial County Juvenile Justice Realignment Block Grant Annual Plan.
+During fiscal year 2024-2025, the SB 823 Subcommittee met on November 17, 2024, and on April 21, 2025, to discuss the Imperial County Juvenile Justice Realignment Block Grant Annual Plan.

 Plan Approval